19winston99/js-function-1/README.md

 # js-function-1
- function that counts how many digits a number has and another that counts the longest string.
+two types of functions, the first counts how many digits a number contains and the second counts the longest string within an array.